tjhorwood/current-epoch-time/README.md

 load_balancer_dns_name = "current-epoch-time-lb-90ff58d0c69a8719.elb.us-east-1.amazonaws.com"
 ```

-Sending a GET request to the root path will return the current epoch time in JSON format.
+Using cURL, sending a GET request to the root path will return the current epoch time in JSON format.

 ```bash
 $ curl http://current-epoch-time-lb-90ff58d0c69a8719.elb.us-east-1.amazonaws.com